-The PSAT/NMSQT will be administered at no cost to all freshmen and sophomores in the month of October.
-Juniors will be required to pay for the cost of the test, but in doing so, will have an opportunity to compete for scholastic recognition and scholarships through the National Merit Scholarship Corporation.
-Juniors will have to register with the school counselors in September and pay an approximate fee of \$16.00.
-(This fee is subject to change if the College Board increases cost of the test).
+The PSAT will be administered to freshmen, sophomores, and juniors in the month of October.
+Juniors will have an opportunity to compete for scholastic recognition and scholarships through the National Merit Scholarship Corporation.
+Juniors will have to register with the school counselors in September.